mohdhsm/Automation_Project/Software_information.md

     1. Running every 5 minutes.
     2. It should be a while loop that is kept running on different terminal (maybe different application overall).
     3.
+4. Operation related items.
+    1. Today everyone schedule.
+    2. Location of the labour.
+(Should read from excel or from ERP)
+    3. Deliveries today.
+(From odoo)
+    4. Invoices produced today.
+    5. Purchase orders pending.
+(From Odoo)
+5. Employee Engagement.
+    1. Each employees should have a set of goals and KPI's.
+    2. Deadlines that employees should be.
+    3. Sending periodical notification using deepseek about their performance.

 ## TO START